Among the costliest list of home gym equipment were the rear-drive elliptical. But what are rear-drive elliptical trainers?

 Still, your choice of trainer depends solely on your preferences.
 Some of you might feel that the front-drive elliptical is more comfortable than the rear-drive elliptical.

 For some others, the front-drive type might make them feel uncomfortable as they are required to lean forward and perform the exercising action.

 Your budget is a crucial choice.
-If you have a lower budget, it eliminates various models with additional features yet, and various machines provide a great value-addition in terms of functionality and exercise performance.
+If you have a lower budget, it eliminates various models with additional features that provide a great value-addition in terms of functionality and exercise performance.

-Most cheap bikes might not be made from good-quality material, which means they don’t last long.
+Some cheap ellipticals might not be made from good-quality material, which means they don’t last long.
 Even if they last long, they might require profound maintenance and repairs.

-If you have a low budget, it is better to go for a center drive or a side drive elliptical, and generally, all types of ellipticals are cheaper than a rear-drive elliptical.
+If you have a low budget, it is better to go for a center drive or a front-drive elliptical, and generally, all types of ellipticals are cheaper than a rear-drive elliptical.

 #3.
 Body Type

-Also, a small trainer is not suitable if you have a big body type.
-If you fail to choose a suitable size elliptical, you might be too big for the machine, and hence, you would be heading back to the shop to buy another one, which is nothing but an additional expense.
+But a small elliptical trainer is not suitable for you if you are tall and big.
+If you fail to choose a suitable size elliptical, you might be too big for the machine, and then you should find elliptical machines with a longer stride length, which typically are more suitable for tall and big persons.